TD-Dan/Sunwai/Full dictionary.baked.md

 Action::		**To make conditional, hypothesize** Descriptor::	**Conditional, Hypothetical**

 > A **Base Set** particle primarily used as a **Marker** to introduce a conditional clause (protasis), indicating that the statement represents a hypothetical condition, assumption, or prerequisite upon which a consequent clause may depend.
 It signals "If..." or "Under the (uncertain) condition that...".
-The consequent clause (apodosis) can optionally be introduced by the marker *se* ("then", "in that case") for enhanced clarity, especially in speech.
+The consequent clause (apodosis) can optionally be introduced by the marker *SE* ("then", "in that case") for enhanced clarity, especially in speech.

 ## Usage